RiverArchitect/RA_wiki/wiki/Connectivity.md

 ## Escape Route Calculations

-The "shortest escape route" output maps (stored in the `shortest_paths\` output directory) show the length/cost of the shortest/least-cost path from each pixel back into the mainstem of the river channel, accounting for both depth and velocity travel thresholds.
-In this context, the mainstem is defined as the largest continuous portion of interpolated wetted area deeper than the minimum swimming depth at the lowest available discharge.
+The "shortest escape route" output maps (stored in the `shortest_paths\` output directory) show the length/cost of the shortest/least-cost path from each pixel back into the mainstem of the river channel at Q<sub>low</sub>, accounting for both depth and velocity travel thresholds.
+In this context, the mainstem is defined as the largest continuous portion of interpolated wetted area deeper than the minimum swimming depth at Q<sub>low</sub>.
 Conceptually, the shortest escape route to the mainstem is found from each starting pixel as follows:

 - If the starting pixel is already in the mainstem, it assigned a default value of zero.
 Otherwise, look at all wetted pixels adjacent to the starting pixel.
 - Apply depth and velocity travel criteria (see below).